 Sea Biscuit & Salted Beef Research Project (Bermuda)

 Grace Tsai (Texas A&M University)

 Previous attempts to gauge the nutritional value of shipboard diets were based on historical documentation instead of laboratory data.
 In this project, shipboard food was replicated using the exact ingredients and methods of preparation from the 17th century, including non-GMO ingredients, the exact species of plant or animal, and the same butchery methods and cuts of meat.
 Archaeological and historical data were used to replicate the salted pork and beef, ship biscuit, wine and beer, and other provisions aboard Warwick, an English race-built galleon that sank in 1619.
 Then, a trans-Atlantic voyage was simulated by storing the food in casks and keeping these on the tall ship Elissa for three months.
-This year, the focus will be on the nutritional and microbial analysis of the food.
+In 2019, the project will focus on the nutritional and microbial analysis of the food.
 Learn more here: Sea Biscuit & Salted Beef Research Project.

-Staci Willis (INA)
+Staci Willis (Houston Community College/INA)

 Ongoing Projects at INA’s Bodrum Research Center